shabaz123/audio_amplifier/README.md

 To build it, download the audio-amp-gerber-files-rev2.zip file contained within this repository, and upload it to any printed circuit board (PCB) manufacturer.
 It will cost around $2 plus shipping, for five or so boards.

-All build details are contained in the [Audio Amplifier PDF Project Guide](https://github.com/shabaz123/audio_amplifier/blob/main/audio-amp-project.pdf)
+All build details are contained in the Audio Amplifier PDF Guide [(click here to download the PDF guide to your PC](https://raw.githubusercontent.com/shabaz123/audio_amplifier/main/audio-amp-project.pdf)

 <img width="100%" align="left" src="doc-board-overview.jpg">